junxit/us-congress-bills-110/metadata.md

 - 2007-02-07 — Mr. Oberstar moved to suspend the rules and pass the bill.
 - 2007-02-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1300-1301)
 - 2007-02-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1300-1301)
+- 2007-02-08 — Received in the Senate.
+- 2007-03-27 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.